 A search on the Companies House website will show key information such as the registered office, date of incorporation, insolvency actions registered against the company and key future filing dates.
-Company accounts and annual returns can also be accessed for a £1 fee.
+Company accounts and annual returns can also now be accessed free of charge.
 However, the accuracy of Companies House data is reliant on companies making filings.

 Good-standing certificates can be ordered from Companies House.
 A good-standing certificate will state that a company has been in continuous, unbroken existence since its incorporation and that no action is currently being taken to strike the company off the register.
-An incorporation certificate can also be requested, certifying the names of directors, the secretary and shareholders, issued capital and company objects.
+An incorporation certificate can also be requested, certifying the names of directors, the secretary and company objects.
+You can no longer order certificates with information on shareholders, shareholdings or statement of capital.

 A search at the Bankruptcy and Companies Court will determine whether any proceedings have been lodged against a company.
-This can be done using the search computers at the Bankruptcy and Companies Court (a \pounds 10 fee is payable) or by telephone.
+This can be done using the search computers at the Bankruptcy and Companies Court (a £11 fee is payable for a 15-minute search) or by telephone.